valentinp17/spark-siphash/README.md

 ### Unfinished and cons
-- Supports only String and Binary and can hash only 1 Column
+- Supports only BinaryType and StringType
+- Can hash only 1 Column
 - Python wrapper ([copy function from here](python/siphash.py))